jakeehmann42/CalendarRepo/README.md

 ## Installation
 Add the repository to your GitHub account, then make sure the root level is at master so we can publish our site.
 Copy and paste the URL into the browser.
-Copy the index and css files from the uofa folder that was given to us.
+Copy the index and CSS files from the UofA folder that was given to us.

 ## Usage
 Basically every calendar function on this API should work correctly